1. General notes regarding data protection

 8.1.6.
 AI tool

 On the dtms website you have the opportunity to test the AI tool from dtms.
 Please note that the information you enter here is used by our system for learning purposes.
 Data processing takes place in our computer centre in Frankfurt.
-For sentiment analysis we use an API to IBM Watson NLU (Natural Language Understanding).
-There is therefore a possibility that your entries are analysed outside of the Federal Republic of Germany.
 Questions are not allocated to a person (IP address).

 You have the possibility to initiate a webchat on the dtms website.
 In this situation, information listed under 1.1 (Data collection and origin of data) may be collected.
 Data processing takes place in the EU.
 The chat record is deleted after two days.
 Your connection data is not stored.